 To survive, organizations try to outshine the competition through benchmarking.
-Tons of other ways include taking part in Omnichannel sales, influencer marketing, use of lead magnets, content marketing, and reducing customer churn.
+Tons of other ways include taking part in Omnichannel sales, influencer marketing, use of lead magnets, and content marketing.

-When organizations benchmark competitors website, they must have a goal for the process, like:
+When organizations benchmark competitors website, they must have a goal for the process, such as:

 - Keep a tab on competitors progress.